robertpeteuil/auto-host-config/README.md

 **Rename example Inventory & Config files**

-Create inventory and configuration files without the ".example" suffix
+Create copies of the inventory and configuration files without the ".example" suffix
+- The included script does this for you: `./rename-examples.sh`
-- These can be copied or renamed manually
+- The files can also be copied or renamed manually
-- or you can use the included scripts: `./rename-examples.sh`

 **Adjust "inventory" file**
-open the `inventory` file with your editor
+Open the `inventory` file with your editor
 - replace `hostname.local` with the IP address or hostname of the target host
-- if the username on the target host is different than the username your main computer
+- if the username on the target host is different than your main computer
+  - add the parameter `ansible_user=username` after the target hostname / IP address
-  - change `username` in the parameter `ansible_user=username` to match the username for the target host
+  - change `username` to match the username for the target host

 **Adjust settings in "config.yml"** open the `config.yml` file with your editor.
-- review, edit, change or delete the public ssh-key that will be made an authorized_user on the target host.
+- `ssh_pub_key_path` specifies the public ssh-key that can be added as an authorized_user on the target host, review, edit, change or delete as necessary
-  - you can disable this by commenting-out or deleting the line.
+  - you can disable this by commenting-out or deleting the line
-- Review and adjust options for `reboot_after_fixes`, `set_pwless_sudo` and `ssh_disable_pw_logon` to your liking.
+- Review and adjust options for `reboot_after_fixes`, `set_pwless_sudo` and `ssh_disable_pw_logon` to your liking
-  - By default, all options except `reboot_after_fixes` are set to False.
+  - By default, all options except `reboot_after_fixes` are set to False
-- The package lists below may be commented out if no action is wanted
+- Any of the package lists below may be commented out as necessary
-- Lists of system packages:
+- System package lists:
-  - `install_packages` - specifies packages to install via the package manager.
+  - `install_packages` - specifies packages to install via the package manager
   - `remove_packages` - specifies packages to remove
-- Lists of Python packages to install or update.
+- Python package lists
   - `python_upgrade_user` - libraries to upgrade to the latest version in the user directory
   - `python_install_user` - libraries to install in the user context directory
   - `python_install_sys` - libraries to install for the entire system
   - `python_upgrade_sys` - libraries to upgrade to the latest version for the entire system
-- Comment out any list definition and the corresponding function will not execute.

 **Select and run a playbook to configure target host(s)**
 - Run the primary playbook (you will be prompted for the password):
   - `./main.yml`
 - Run an alternate playbook if you have certificate-authentication and password-less sudo configured (this runs without a password prompt):
   - `./main-sudo.yml`
-- Run a playbook that applies only the mac related hardware fixes (you will be prompted for a password):
+- Run a playbook that applies only the notebook and mac related hardware fixes (you will be prompted for a password):
   - `./mac-fixes-only.yml`

 ### Acknowledgments